Save Me (Olly Murs song)

 "Save Me" is a song by English singer-songwriter Olly Murs.
-It was released jointly through Murs' imprint ICYDK, BMG and Warner Chappell Music as the lead single from his upcoming eighth studio album, Knees Up.
+It was released jointly through Murs' imprint ICYDK, BMG and Warner Chappell Music as the lead single from his eighth studio album, Knees Up.
 Written by Murs, Sky Adams, Ed Drewett, and James New, and produced by Adams, the song tells the story of a man who goes on a wild, debaucherous night out which goes horribly wrong after having an argument with his significant other.

 Background

 Murs released his seventh studio album, Marry Me, on 2 December 2022 through EMI Records to positive critical and commercial success, becoming his fifth number one on the UK Album Charts.
 To support the project, he embarked on the Marry Me Tour in 2023.
 In 2025, he began his 15 Years of Hits Tour, performing "Save Me" live for the first time at Plymouth Pavilions on 24 April 2025.

 Lyrics and composition

 Describing the song, Murs explained “It’s a song about a guy on a night out after having a row with his missus, and it goes horribly wrong!”
 He described the writing process as “spontaneous and fun”, and expressed that he feels the song fits well amongst the other upbeat tracks in his discography and live shows, comparing it to earlier hits "Thinking of Me" and "Please Don't Let Me Go" from his 2010 self-titled debut album, and "Heart Skips a Beat" from his 2011 album In Case You Didn't Know.
 Of the track, he stated that “this is old Olly vibes but the 2.0 version.”

 Sonically, "Save Me" is a ska-infused, bass-driven track that was produced by Sky Adams, who also worked on several other songs on Murs' eight album.
 Adams explained that “with Save Me, we wanted to capture that classic Olly energy while giving it a fresh twist”.